SMUAmeen/alpha-program-ameen/README.md

 Welcome to your learning journey!
 This repository is structured to guide you through a progressive learning path with organized materials, exercises, and projects.

+## 👨‍🏫 For Administrators Only

+### Setting Up Organization Tokens

+1. **Create an Organization-wide Token**:
+   - Go to your organization settings: `https://github.com/organizations/Traders-SMU/settings`
+   - Click "Developer settings" at the bottom of the left sidebar
+   - Click "Personal access tokens" → "Fine-grained tokens"
+   - Click "Generate new token"
+   - Configure the token:
+     - Token name: "Student Repository Access"
+     - Description: "Token for student repository syncing"
+     - Resource owner: Select "Traders-SMU"
+     - Repository access: "All repositories"
+     - Permissions:
+       - Repository permissions:
+         - Actions: Read and write
+         - Contents: Read and write
+         - Metadata: Read-only
+         - Pull requests: Read and write
+         - Workflows: Read and write
+   - Click "Generate token"
+   - 📝 SAVE THIS TOKEN!
+You'll need to share it with students
+   - The token will look like `github_pat_` or `ghp_`

+2. **Distribute Tokens to Students**:
+   - Create a secure method to share the token (e.g., encrypted email or secure messaging)
+   - Never share tokens in public channels or repositories
+   - Keep a record of which students have received tokens
+   - Consider rotating tokens periodically for security

+3. **Monitor Token Usage**:
+   - Regularly check organization audit logs
+   - Review token access patterns
+   - Revoke and regenerate tokens if suspicious activity is detected

+4. **Repository Setup**:
+   - Enable Actions in organization settings
+   - Set branch protection rules
+   - Configure repository visibility settings

 ## Welcome

 This repository serves as your central hub for all course materials.
 Each level is broken down into weekly modules, allowing you to progress at a steady pace while building on previous knowledge.